kevydotvinu/beautiful/_posts/2017-12-02-Docker-A-brief-Introduction.md

 Docker installation is well-described in the Docker [documentation](https://docs.docker.com/engine/installation/) page for any operating system which you are using.
 I always recommend you to install Docker from official website instead of installing from your Linux-distribution-repository or other - a good practice of installation.

 #### How to start using Docker
 Now you are installed Docker and let's start using it.
-Here, I'm not going to go through the Docker tutorials which you could find easily from Docker official website, instead, I give you a brief of how does Docker useful to me.
+Here, I'm not going to go through the Docker tutorials which you could find easily from Docker official website, instead, I give you a brief introduction of how to use apache2 inside docker.

 I use Jekyll and have encountered many dependency issues.
 The beauty of Docker is that we can run a specific application inside a fully configured docker container and carry that container to anywhere to run the same.
 That is, we are able to move the whole setup and run the application out of it regardless of what operation systems we are using.
 Since then I started using Docker I haven't cared about the application configurations.
 It would give the productive environment for whatever we work with.